rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 must carry with it the arguments given and a pointer to the function waiting to be called.

-This is far from sufficient for a fully featured currying implementation but is an interesting extension to first class functions, especially as it allows us to not _require_ lambdas to be constructed syntactically every time they might be used.
+This is insufficient for a fully featured currying implementation but is an interesting extension to first class functions, especially as it allows us to not _require_ lambdas to be constructed syntactically every time they might be used.